eric-sclafani/gram2vec/README.md

 # Gram2Vec

 ## Description
 `Gram2Vec` is a vectorization algorithm that embeds documents into a higher dimensional space by extracting the normalized relative frequencies of stylistic features present in the text.

-More specifically, Gram2Vec vectorizes based off feartures pertaining to grammar, such as POS tags, punctuation, syntactic constructions (WIP), and much more.
+More specifically, Gram2vec vectorizes based off features pertaining to grammar, such as POS tags, punctuation, syntactic constructions, and much more.

+## Motivation

+Vector representations produced by deep neural networks excel at capturing meaning from natural language text.
+However, they infamously lack innate explainability.
+Each position in the vector is learned through a training period of weight optimizations.
+This means the numbers in these vectors don't have concrete features they pertain to.
+For certain tasks, this is not ideal.

+In `authorship attribution` (AA), the task of using an automated system to identify the author of a document, explainability is an important factor.
+This task is interested in identifying what stylometric choices authors make that differentiate them from each other.
+Why was author A chosen over author B?
+What linguistic choices did author A make that caused my AA algorithm to choose them?

+Additionally, deep embeddings are known to capture semantic content from text.
+For authorship attribution, this is not ideal since the task is primarily concerned with writing style, such as grammar usage, lexical word choice, etc...

+Gram2vec was born with these ideas in mind.
+Given a document, it produces a vector such that each position corresponds to a tangible stylistic feature.

+Instead of using uninterpretable deep embeddings inside of an AA model, getting high numbers, and calling it a day, using gram2vec vectors will provide you with reasons behind a model's predictions.

 ## Setup